 Michael Tyrell and the Music of Healing

-In 2015, Grammy award winning musician Michael S. Tyrell published The Sound of Healing: Unveiling the Phenomena of Wholetones to accompany his Wholetones music project.
+In 2015, Grammy award winning musician Michael S. Tyrell published The Sound of Healing: Unveiling the Phenomena of Wholetones (Barton) to accompany his Wholetones music project.

 The original project contains more than 150 minutes of music.